Social science: Communication studies

 Communication studies deals with processes of human communication, commonly defined as the sharing of symbols to create meaning.
 The discipline encompasses a range of topics, from face-to-face conversation to mass media outlets such as television broadcasting.
 Communication studies also examine how messages are interpreted through the political, cultural, economic, and social dimensions of their contexts.
 Communication is institutionalized under many different names at different universities, including communication, communication studies, speech communication, rhetorical studies, communication science, media studies, communication arts, mass communication, media ecology, and communication and media science.

-Communication studies integrate aspects of both social sciences and the humanities.
-As a social science, the discipline often overlaps with sociology, psychology, anthropology, biology, political science, economics, and public policy, among others.
-From a humanities perspective, communication is concerned with rhetoric and persuasion (traditional graduate programs in communication studies trace their history to the rhetoricians of Ancient Greece).
-The field applies to outside disciplines as well, including engineering, architecture, mathematics, and information science.

 Economics

 Economics is a social science that seeks to analyze and describe the production, distribution, and consumption of wealth.
 The word "economics" is from the Ancient Greek οἶκος (oikos, "family, household, estate") and νόμος (nomos, "custom, law"), and hence means "household management" or "management of the state".
 An economist is a person using economic concepts and data in the course of employment, or someone who has earned a degree in the subject.
 The classic brief definition of economics, set out by Lionel Robbins in 1932, is "the science which studies human behavior as a relationship between ends and scarce means which have alternative uses".
 Without scarcity and alternative uses, there is no economic problem.
 Briefer yet is "the study of how people seek to satisfy needs and wants" and "the study of the financial aspects of human behavior".

 Buyers bargain for good prices while sellers put forth their best front in Chichicastenango Market, Guatemala.

 Economics has two broad branches: microeconomics, where the unit of analysis is the individual agent, such as a household or firm, and macroeconomics, where the unit of analysis is an economy as a whole.
 Another division of the subject distinguishes positive economics, which seeks to predict and explain economic phenomena, from normative economics, which orders choices and actions by some criterion; such orderings necessarily involve subjective value judgments.
 Since the early part of the 20th century, economics has focused largely on measurable quantities, employing both theoretical models and empirical analysis.
 Quantitative models, however, can be traced as far back as the physiocratic school.
 Economic reasoning has been increasingly applied in recent decades to other social situations such as politics, law, psychology, history, religion, marriage and family life, and other social interactions.

 The expanding domain of economics in the social sciences has been described as economic imperialism.